samueldosramos/dotfiles/README.md

 - [dock.sh](install/dock.sh) - set custom permanent apps in Dock. _Finder_ and _Recycle Bin_ are already permanent (unless you change this).
 - [vscode.sh](install/vscode.sh) - create a symbolic link in the custom VSCode [setting.json](vscode/setting.json) and install some plugins.

-7. Create a directory for projects and development.
+7. Create a directory called Projects in Home directory for projects and development.

 ---